-However, in many regions of the world it only takes three years to attain a Bachelor of Arts degree.
+In many regions of the world, however, it only takes three years to attain a Bachelor of Arts degree.
 In most of Europe including the United Kingdom, a Bachelor of Arts can be earned in just three years.
 Other regions and countries where Bachelor of Arts degrees are awarded after three years of study include Australia, Singapore, India, New Zealand, Iceland, Norway, South Africa, Switzerland, Israel, Croatia, Hungary, Albania, Bosnia and Herzegovina, Jamaica, and the Caribbean.

 The Bachelor of Arts (BA), sometimes referred to as Artium Baccalaureus (AB), is one of two undergraduate degrees awarded to students who have completed a four-year post-secondary educational curriculum at a recognized and accredited higher education institution.
 The other undergraduate degree is the Bachelor of Science (BS).
 At most U.S. colleges and universities, the requirements for earning a BA or BS are very similar.
 Both degrees require students to complete 180 quarter hours or 120 semester hours of coursework.

-The distinguishing characteristic between the two degrees is that the BA requires students to complete a certain percentage of their total coursework in the subject areas of history and liberal arts (e.g., literature, language, humanities, social sciences, etc.) where the BS requires students to complete a certain percentage of their total coursework in the science, math and engineering related subjects.
+The distinguishing characteristic between the two degrees is that the BA or AB degree requires students to complete a certain percentage of their total coursework in the subject areas of history and liberal arts (e.g., literature, language, humanities, social sciences, etc.) where the BS degree requires students to complete a certain percentage of their total coursework in the science, math, and engineering related subjects.
 For example, at UCLA, 75 of the 124 credits required to graduate must be in a subject area prescribed by the university, while the remaining credits are earned in subject areas specific to a student’s major or minor.